 - Do not pay anything upfront, it is always a scam!

-Hire Trusted Credit Repair Company
+Hire a Trusted Credit Repair Company

 Credit repair companies have the knowledge and experience to help you get your credit back on track.
-They can assist with getting rid of bad items on your report, helping you dispute errors, and even find ways to improve your score.
+They can assist with getting rid of bad items on your report, helping you dispute errors, and even finding ways to improve your score.

 Call on (888) 803-7889 & aware of credit repair scams online.